 Variables are missing codes/possible responses

 This occurs most often when using a data file without metadata, as Displayr only knows the codes for categories or choices that were selected by respondents.
 If using a file with metadata, this should be fixed by your data provider or using software that can edit the file before importing it into Displayr.
 For either file type, you can still add a code to the value attributes manually in Displayr after import, but it does so by creating a new constructed variable, which can impact performance if done across 50+ variables.
-To fix this in Displayr, see How to Add a Category for the Value Attributes Using the Displayr API or contact Support for a trick on how to do this using our back coding tool.
+To fix this in Displayr, see How to Add Empty Categories to a Question or How to Add a Category for the Value Attributes Using the Displayr API.

 Multiple response variable sets show incorrect percentages